 Agricultural work is hard work.
-In order to feed the country, an estimated 2-3 million farm workers labor in the fields across the United States, including handpicking the vast majority of fruit and vegetable crops produced here.
+In order to feed the country, an estimated two million farm workers labor in the fields and on the ranches across the United States, including handpicking the vast majority of fruit and vegetable crops produced here.
+Farm workers are the backbone of our $200 billion agricultural industry.

 In a movement to turn this system around, farm workers are organizing to demand a seat at the table with the people and institutions that have the ability to change their inhumane working and living conditions.
 NFWM stands with these farm workers, and we invite you to use the resources in this section of the site to gain a more in-depth understanding of the issues farm workers face.
 We hope you will join the movement for dignity and respect for farm workers!